Argmaster/pygerber/README.md

 ## 📚 Documentation

 PyGerber has a online documentation hosted on Github Pages.
 It will be a great starting point for your journey with PyGerber.
-You can find documentation here [here](https://argmaster.github.io/pygerber/latest).
+[You can it here](https://argmaster.github.io/pygerber/latest).
 If you are looking for documentation of older version of PyGerber, please use version selector dropdown available next to the title in top bar menu.